 Amboseli Serena Safari Lodge

-The Amboseli Serena Safari Lodge is a 92 room, three-star accommodation with a large pool.
+The Amboseli Serena Safari Lodge is a 92-room, three-star accommodation with a large pool.
 What makes it special is its location in the heart of Amboseli National Park.
 The rooms are comfortable with colorful hand-painted wildlife murals, a private patio, complimentary wi-fi, and 24-hour room service.
-Meals were fine, nothing fancy and buffet style in the main restaurant.
+The meals were fine, nothing fancy and buffet-style in the main restaurant.
 There’s a large patio for breakfast but don’t be surprised if you’re visited by a few monkeys.
 The lodge hosts a lot of large group tours and while we were there, I swear to God, a conga line broke out.

 Other Camps and Lodges Inside the Park

 A few other hotels, camps, and lodges within the park include (note, I have not stayed at these and can’t provide an opinion).
 Also, be sure to ask what is and is not included in the nightly rate.